viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/6_structure_representation.md

 ## /data (directory)

-The `/data` directory contains the payload files of the SIP, also known as the media files or the essence.
+The `/data` directory contains the media files of the SIP.
 Depending on the use-case and the content partner, these files can be digital pictures, videos, audio...

 ***Requirements***